PrincetonUniversity/lucid/examples/p4_bmv2_examples/basic/README.md

   field names globally (a `eth#dmac` reference is unified against any record type that has a `dmac` field), so `fwd_t` uses prefixed names (`fwd_dmac`/`fwd_port`/`fwd_hit`) to avoid clashing with `eth_hdr_t.dmac`.

-## Known caveats
-- **No ARP / no host MAC learning.** Exactly like the P4 tutorial, ARP resolution is assumed to have already been done; the control plane installs the next-hop MAC alongside the egress port.